devshum/devshum.github.io/README.md

 ![Multiplex Demo (Desktop)](demo/multiplex-demo-desktop.gif)

-Check the E-Mail newsletter on GMAIL APP
+Check the E-Mail newsletter in GMAIL APP

 ![Multiplex Demo (Mobile)](demo/multiplex-demo-app.gif)

+This kind of markup involves huge efforts and concentration but the result lived up my expectations, because the newsletter looks good everywhere :)

 *The desing I took from my gmail SPAM :D